waywardgeek/sonic/doc/index.md

 There is a simple test app for android that demos capabilities.
 You can [install the Android application from here](Sonic-NDK.apk)

+There is a new native Java port, which is very fast!
+Checkout Sonic.java and Main.java in the latest tar-ball, or get the code from git.

 ## Overview

 Sonic is a simple algorithm for speeding up or slowing down speech.
 However,